LukaszSawaData/Databricks/feature/serverless/serverless.md

 ## Lakeflow
 ## Jobs
-Serverless compute is supported with the notebook,** Python script**, **dbt, Python wheel, and JAR task types**
+Serverless compute is supported with the notebook,** Python script**, **dbt, Python wheel, and JAR task types** Serverless pipelines always use Unity Catalog
+When you create a new pipeline, the default is to use serverless.
 # Use Cases

 Serverless SQL Warehouses: